aafulei/cppp5e/01-getting-started/README.md

 **Answer:**

+- `while` is the basic form to start with
+  - when you don't have any clue writing a loop, start with an ugly `while (1) { /* code */ }` and then improve on it
+- `for` is more compact, designed for certain patterns.
+It
+  - defines variables local to its scope,
+  - separates increment for clarity, and
+  - is best suited when
+    - the increment step is simple, and
+    - the number of iterations is known in advance

 ### Exercise 1.15

 > Write programs that contain the common errors discussed in the box on *page 16*.
 Familiarize yourself with the messages the compiler generates.

 **Answer:**

+1. Syntax errors
+2. Type errors
+3. Declaration errors

 - [`01-15.cpp`](01-15.cpp)